Bill O'Reilly is out: harassment claims sink Fox's ratings king

 Related: New Bill O'Reilly Sex Harassment Accuser Announced as Protesters Hit Fox News HQ

-"Bill O'Reilly has been subjected to a brutal campaign of character assassination that is unprecedented in post-McCarthyist America," said his attorney Marc Kasowitz in a statement released Tuesday night.
+"Bill O'Reilly has been subjected to a brutal campaign of character assassination that is unprecedented in post-McCarthyist America," his attorney, Marc Kasowitz, said in a statement Tuesday night.

 "This law firm has uncovered evidence that the smear campaign is being orchestrated by far-left organizations bent on destroying O'Reilly for political and financial reasons.
 That evidence will be put forth shortly and it is irrefutable."